Business incentives are ineffective and wasteful, so why are they still a thing?

 The project is contingent on an additional $20 million investment from a second state agency, the Department of Employment and Economic Development.

-Every year, the department (DEED), through the Minnesota Investment Fund (MIF), provides grants in order to attract new businesses into Minnesota or help existing businesses expand.
-The argument for these initiatives is to induce job creation where it wouldn’t otherwise happen.
+Every year, the Department of Employment and Economic Development (DEED), through the Minnesota Investment Fund (MIF), provides grants to new and expanding businesses in Minnesota, to, as argued, induce job creation where it wouldn’t otherwise happen.

-Given how much money Minnesota spends on these development incentives, it is important to analyze whether these efforts garner the results intended.
-And the data shows that development incentives are largely ineffective and wasteful.
+Given the significant amount of money Minnesota spends on these development incentives, it is essential to evaluate whether these efforts yield the intended results.
+So, do these grants yield results?
+The data show that development incentives are largely ineffective and wasteful.

 Companies consider numerous factors when choosing locations